raspy135/Qun-mk2/README.md

 Sequencer data will be saved when you save tone presets, and it is saved with the Session.
 Each preset can have 8 sequencer patterns.

 You can run multiple sequencer at the same time, up to three patterns, as normal parallel running or relative running.
-See PLY:SEQ CONFIG for detail.
+See the [PLY:SEQ CONFIG](#plyseq-config) section for detail.

 ### Sequencer live recording

 You can record live playing to the sequencer.
-Rec + SEQ PLAY to start recording.
+Rec + SEQ PLAY to start recording notes.
 Play on Piano mode or play with an external MIDI keyboard to record notes.
 It's always overdubbing.
 Note, Width (length), and velocity will be recorded.

 Sequencer playing position indicator changes when live recording.